truthcoin/www.truthcoin.info/_posts/2017-11-02-forks-and-splits.md

 Therefore, if you ask me, desite its quirkiness, and despite not being a validity rule, the counting rule is part of the protocol.
 Ignoring it would be an abandonmnet of "governance-by-algorithm" Satoshian Consensus, in favor of a [hopefully minimal] return to governance-by-men.
 Therefore, changing the counting rule is not only a hard fork in practice, but it is also a hard fork in spirit.[^n] And it deserves our suspicion as such.

-[n]: Although, since the purpose of Satoshian Consensus is to resolve double-spends, if the miners attacked the network with a large reorganization, then it would be easy for each individual user to independently decide that the PoW-change was warranted.
+[^n]: Although, since the purpose of Satoshian Consensus is to resolve double-spends, if the miners attacked the network with a large reorganization, then it would be easy for each individual user to independently decide that the PoW-change was warranted.
 However, there would be confusion over *which* PoW to change to.
 To alleviate this confusion, I support a decision to ship Bitcoin with a deterministic, ordered list of replacement PoW algorithms.

 ### Evil Fork vs Extension Block